pstroe/chartering-new-realms-2024/chapter4.md

 ### Method

 The experiment is to give a LLM the stories as input, with a prompt that lets it extract the relations between the characters in the stories in a manner that can be used as input to a graph software in order to create a graph for each of the stories in the corpus.
-Due to it being well-known and, even though not free but still accessible, this experiment will use ChatGPT's Chatinterface with the model GPT-4o.[do tools section] This method shows the capabilities of a LLM in the area of creating character networks that should be possible to scale up to bigger datasets than the one chosen in this experiment is.
+Due to it being well-known and, even though not free but still accessible, this experiment will use ChatGPT's Chatinterface with the model GPT-4o{cite:p}`openai2024`.
+This method shows the capabilities of a LLM in the area of creating character networks that should be possible to scale up to bigger datasets than the one chosen in this experiment is.

-For visualising the free and simple tool Graphviz will be used.
-It is under a common public license and can be freely downloaded from [webpage].
+For visualising the free and simple tool Graphviz{cite:p}`zotero-2457` will be used.
+It is under a common public license and can be freely downloaded.
 Additionally, it can create graphs on basis of text-files with the .dot extension, that should be fairly easy for LLMs to produce as well.
 So, to summarize, the reasons to choose this tool in particular were 1) it is a free and actively maintained open source tool to secure accessibility, 2) the simplicity of its input format that could also easily be adjusted by a hand if it is found to be faulty.

 ### Data